-Meeting Title: Trust Board Date: 31 January 2019 Agenda No 2.2 Report Title: Integrated Quality and Performance Report Lead Director/ Manager: James Friend, Director of Delivery, Efficiency & Transformatio on Report Author: Emma Hedges & Kaye Glover Presented for: Information and assurance about Quality and Performance for the year to Month 9.
-Executive Summary: This report consolidates the latest management information and improvement actions across our quality, patient access, performance and workforce objectives.
-The Trust is performing positively against a numbe reduction in patient's length of stay, continued posi through Friends and Family survey from our inpatie number of cancelled operations re-booked within 2 challenges continue in particular Four Hour Operat flow.
-The Trust has maintained compliance against target, all Cancer standards and continues to mana workforce. tive recommend ents, and increa 8 days.
-Howeve ing Standard ar : the Diagnostic dation rate sing the er existing nd patient access Recommendation: The Board is requested to note the report Supports Trust Strategic Objective: Treat the Patient, Treat the Person Right Care, Right Place, Right Time CQC Theme: All Single Oversight Framework Theme: Quality of Care Operational Performance Implications Risk: NHS Constitutional Access Standards are not bein risk remains that planned improvement actions fail Legal/Regulatory: The trust remains in Quality Special Measures base Regulator NHS Improvement ed on the asses sment of the Resources: Clinical and operational resources are actively prior and performance ritised to maxim ise quality Previously Considered by: Finance and Investment Committee Date 24/01/2019 Equality Impact Assessment: None Appendices: None
+Meeting Title: Trust Board Date: 31 January 2019 Agenda No 2.2 Report Title: Integrated Quality and Performance Report 1 1 Lead Director/ Manager: James Friend, Director of Delivery, Efficiency 8 Transformation on Report Author: Emma Hedges & Kaye Glover Presented for: Information and assurance about Quality and Performance Month 9. ormance for the year to Executive Summary: This report consolidates the latest management information and improvement actions across our quality, patient access, performance and workforce objectives.
+The Trust is performing positively against a number of indicators, including a reduction in patient's length of stay, continued positive recommendation rate through Friends and Family survey from our inpatients, and increasing the number of cancelled operations re-booked within 28 days.
+However existing challenges continue in particular Four Hour Operating Standard and patient flow.
+The Trust has maintained compliance against the Diagnostic access target, all Cancer standards and continues to manage the use of agency workforce.
+Recommendation: The Board is requested to note the report Supports Trust Strategic Objective: Treat the Patient, Treat the Person Right Care, Right Place, Right Time CQC Theme: All Single Oversight Framework Theme: Quality of Care Operational Performance Implications Risk: NHS Constitutional Access Standards are not bein risk remains that planned improvement actions fail Legal/Regulatory: The trust remains in Quality Special Measures bas Regulator NHS Improvement ed on the asses sment of the Resources: Clinical and operational resources are actively prio and performance ritised to maxim ise quality Previously Considered by: Finance and Investment Committee Date 24/01/2019 Equality Impact Assessment: None Appendices: None